 The built environment in and around a community can affect how a community is viewed and how a community sees itself.
-Idle textile mills, an overgrown city dump, a former car-repair shop, an 1890s phosphate mine, and the old corner dry-cleaning plant all are examples of Brownfields that can impact a community and its residents.
+Idle textile mills, an overgrown city dump, a former car-repair shop, an 1890s phosphate mine, and the old corner dry-cleaning plant all are examples of Brownfields that can impact a community and its residents.3

-Brownfields are properties that have, or are perceived to have, environmental contamination.
-Even if contamination is never found, the stigma of a Brownfield site often extends beyond its boundaries, threatening the stability of entire neighborhoods.
-Brownfield site often become legal, regulatory and financial burdens on the community and its taxpayers.
+Brownfields are properties that have, or are perceived to have, environmental contamination.3 Even if contamination is never found, the stigma of a Brownfield site often extends beyond its boundaries, threatening the stability of entire neighborhoods.
+Brownfield sites often become legal, regulatory and financial burdens on the community and its taxpayers.4 property.5 NRPs can receive liability protection from State Superfund actions and from third-party lawsuits related to the pre-existing contamination.5

-Large and small Brownfield sites can be restored to beneficial use under the oversight of the South Carolina Voluntary Cleanup Program.
+Large and small Brownfield sites can be restored to beneficial use under the oversight of the South Carolina Voluntary Cleanup Program.5

-Responsible Parties (RPs) and Non-Responsible Parties (NRPs) may enter into Voluntary Cleanup Contracts with the South Carolina Department of Health and Environmental Control (DHEC) and agree to perform environmental work tailored to the site and contamination to ensure safe reuse of the property.
-NRPs can receive liability protection from State Superfund actions and from third-party lawsuits related to the pre-existing contamination.
+Responsible Parties (RPs) and Non-Responsible Parties (NRPs) may enter into Voluntary Cleanup Contracts with the South Carolina Department of Health and Environmental Control (DHEC) and agree to perform environmental work tailored to the site and contamination to ensure safe reuse of the

-The Voluntary Cleanup Program provides an incentive for reuse and revitalization that can have a longlasting impact on communities around abandoned, contaminated or underutilized sites.
+The Voluntary Cleanup Program provides an incentive for reuse and revitalization that can have a long-lasting impact on communities around abandoned, contaminated or underutilized sites.5